 Agencies should plan ahead and start to adjust their practices and policies, as soon as practicable.

 The introduction of the 5th edition has no impact on existing contracts, and they will continue to apply.
-This includes the supply and service agreements for All-of-Government (AoG) panels and contracts.
+This includes the supply and service agreements for All-of-Government (AoG) panels and contracts, Syndicated contracts, and other Collaborative Contracts.

 A PDF version of the previous edition of the Government Procurement Rules is available for your reference.